angeline-m/Indies-Catalog/README.md

 ## Features
 * Full CRUD (create, read, update, delete) functionality on all games
-* Login and logout to insert, update, or delete image entries
-* Redirects for insert and edit pages if not logged in
+* Login and logout to insert, update, or delete entries (redirects on insert/edit pages if not logged in)
 * Search functionality with search bar

 ---